cdvcz/datex2/README.md

 (Transport Research Centre - Czech governmental research institute based in Brno, Czech Republic).

+Feel free to contact author: jan[dot]mynarik[at]cdv[dot]cz

 DATEX II Version
 ----------------
-Branch `master` currently uses DATEX 2.2 with Level B extension for parking, Parking Extensions v1.0a.
+Branch `master` currently uses DATEX 2.2 with Level B extension for parking, Parking Extension v1.0a.
 In future several branches can be made for several DATEX versions.
 Version numbering is yet to be defined but probably something like `0.1-2.2`.

 Usage